falconry/falcon/docs/api/middleware.rst

                 resource: Resource object to which the request was routed.
 May be None if no route was found for the request.
+                req_succeeded: True if no exceptions were raised while the framework processed and routed the request;
+                    otherwise False.
             """

 ..
 Tip::